789AmritpalSingh/JavaChattingApp/README.md

 # JavaChattingApp
-Created a Chatting application using concepts of Java Programming language, like Java Swing, Java AWT, Socket Programming, Core Java
+Created a Chatting application using concepts of Java Programming language, like Java Swing, Java AWT, Socket Programming, Core Java.
+But In this Application, User can send message to the other user and can send reply back from that user side also

 Design of the Application